ONLC-Classes/XTBI10---Tableau-Desktop-Level-1/TableauForBeginners_InstructorReadMeFile.md

 **Glitch** -- On Page 72, step \#5, they have you place Running Sum of Profit (new calc) on Table.
 Place on top of PROFIT COLUMN

-**Glitch:** -- Page 81, Top of page, has students "drag out" County and State off the view.
+**Glitch** -- Page 81, Top of page, has students "drag out" County and State off the view.
 We do not have County and State... ignore this.

 **Glitch** -- Page 82, Step \#5, Drag "Profit by Order ID" to Column to get